FormidableLabs/nextjs-sanity-fe/README.md

 ### Sanity Webhooks

 Webhooks are an important part of this project.
 In order to serve accurate data and cache it for long periods of time, there must be notifications when content changes occur.
-Luckily, sanity has excellent support for [webhooks](https://www.sanity.io/docs/webhooks).
+Sanity has excellent support for [webhooks](https://www.sanity.io/docs/webhooks).

-Webhook(s) are utilized as the change detection mechanism.
+Webhooks are utilized as the change detection mechanism.
 Our current cache strategy is based around using the Fastly `surrogate-key` header with the value of the `slug` for that content item.

 [Slugs](https://www.sanity.io/docs/slug-type) are an important part of our caching strategy.
 Sanity defines them as:

 > A slug is a unique string (typically a normalized version of title or other representative string), often used as part of a URL.
 The input form will render an error message if the current slug field is not unique (see note on uniqueness below).

-Since most all content has a slug, it's very easy to use that slug for caching purposes.
-When a webhook is triggered, we essentially only need to know the Sanity Type and the Slug, in order to perform a cache purge for the relevant content.
+Since nearly all content has a slug, it's very easy to use that slug for caching purposes.
+When a webhook is triggered, we only need to know the Sanity Type and the Slug, in order to perform a cache purge for the relevant content.

 The relevant webhook configuration is as follows: